fastfire/deepdarkCTI/README.md

 The aim of this project is to collect the sources, present in the Deep and Dark web, which can be useful in Cyber Threat Intelligence contexts.

-The contributors of the project have a Telegram groups available to propose new sources to be integrated within the project and to have a place to discuss the tactics and techniques of research and analysis that are used daily.
+The contributors of the project (or people active in the field of Cyber Threat Intelligence) have a **Telegram groups** available to propose new sources to be integrated within the project and to have a place to discuss the tactics and techniques of research and analysis that are used daily.
+It is possible to request access to the Telegram group by sending a request to https://t.me/fastfire83

 **What is Cyber Threat Intelligence?**